 The A10 is an absolute clown show right now.
-Not exactly breaking any news by saying that, as even the casual follower knows by now how putrid and confusing the conference has been this year.
+I’m not breaking any news by saying that, as even the casual follower knows by now how putrid and confusing the conference has been this year.
 Last week Fordham blew the doors off of UMass in Amherst, 85-67.
-We got our asses handed to us in round one of Arch Baron Cup, a game we’ve all tried to forget by now.
+Dayton then got their asses handed to them in round one of Arch Baron Cup, a game we’ve all tried to forget by now.
 Then St. Joe’s took SLU out behind the shed on Friday night, beating them by THIRTY points.
-Then on Saturday, VCU blew Bonaventure out by thirty points.
-And finally, Dem Fly Boyz waltzed into Kingston, Rhode Island and had a statement win after their performance a few nights before.
+After that, VCU blew Bonaventure out by thirty points.
+And finally, Dem Fly Boyz waltzed into Kingston, Rhode Island and had a statement win to absolve their performance from a few nights before.
 Coach Grant even smiled while walking off the court, if you can believe it.
 Let’s get into it, shall we?

 As resident pessimist here at the Blackburn Review, I’ll be the first to raise my hand and tip my cap to the fire these boys came out with on Saturday.
 What a glorious change of scenery that was.
 We were all wondering how they’d react to a dismal outing in St. Louis, and thankfully they responded by never letting Rhode Island get within 10 points from tip-off to the final buzzer.
 In fact, Dayton scored the first 12 points of the game – a nice change considering we’re usually the ones down 10 at the first media timeout (okay, last negative sentence for today).
 Five of those first points were from Jordan Davis, whose game decided to come out of hiding after the last week or two and put up 12 points.
 Everyone contributed to this pink-socking – yes, even the walk-ons.